Black Catholicism: Integration of seminaries

-In the South, the successes of the Divine Word society in ordaining black priests, as well as other propitious factors, led to the integration of other orders (an early example being the Benedictines in Collegeville, Minnesota in the 1940s) as well as a number of dioceses.
+In the South, the successes of the Divine Word society in ordaining black priests, as well as other propitious factors, led to the integration of other orders (an early example being the Benedictines in Collegeville and St. Meinrad Archabbey during the 1940s) as well as a number of dioceses.
 The Josephites would soon fully open their seminary, St. Joseph's, to blacks as well.

-Civil Rights Era (1950s–1960s)
+Civil Rights era (1950s–1960s)

 This growth in Black Catholic laypeople as well as priests would soon coalesce with the growing Civil rights movement to create a desire for more authentic recognition of black freedom and self-oversight within the Church, as racism and prejudice continued to be a thorn in the side of the booming Black Catholic community (e.g., the Jesuit Bend Incident).

 However, there would come a taste of the future in 1953, when the Dominican Divine Word priest Fr Joseph O. Bowers became the first openly-Black Catholic bishop consecrated in the United States (though for service in Accra, in Africa); before departing for the motherland, he would ordain two black Divine Word seminarians—a black-on-black first.
 At that time, there were just over a hundred Black Catholic priests—compared to about 50,000 white.

 Bowers would attend an ecumenical council in 1962, Vatican II (1962–1965).

 When the Civil Rights Movement first began, much of the Catholic Church, black and white, was uninterested.
 Many that were interested, given the potential for activist witness to Catholic social teaching, were met with scorn and derision, especially members of religious orders.
 The Josephites, for example, saw race consciousness as a threat—even a disqualifying character trait for blacks applying for their order.
 Many female religious orders did not allow their members, black or white, to march or protest for civil rights.

 Black Catholics were involved early on in the Civil Rights Movement, and James Chaney—one of the three victims in the Freedom Summer Murders—was said to be devout.
 Diane Nash, a prominent lunch-counter demonstrator, Freedom Rider, voter registration advocate, and Student Nonviolent Coordinating Committee (SNCC) co-founder, was also Catholic.
 Later, Mary Louise Smith preceded Rosa Parks as one of the first people arrested in the runup to the Montgomery bus boycott.

 Eventually, as the movement entered full-swing, Catholics of all stripes would begin to participate, with white and black laypeople, priests, religious brothers, sisters, and nuns joining the fray—with some even becoming notable as such.
-One nun, Sr Mary Antona Ebo, was sent by the Archdiocese of St Louis to march in Selma with five other "Sisters of Selma", where she ended up being interviewed and hailed as a folk hero.
+One Religious Sister, Mary Antona Ebo, F.S.M. was sent by the Archdiocese of St Louis to march in Selma with five other "Sisters of Selma", where she ended up being interviewed and hailed as a folk hero.

 "Yes, I am a Negro, and I am very proud of it."